-I asked permission to republish this letter written by Erin Gilmer, an American friend who’s living with both multiple health issues and poverty.
-I’m grateful for Erin’s contribution to an important discussion, as she offers a unique patient perspective in this letter to the organizers of the annual Medicine X conference at Stanford University.
-After writing this letter, she was subsequently invited to speak at Medicine X this year.
-(Although not well enough to travel to California in person after recovering from spinal surgery, she was thrilled when Medicine X organizers offered to put together an edited recording of her presentation to be shown to both live and online audiences on September 5th.
+I asked permission to republish this letter written by Erin Gilmer, an American friend who’s now living in poverty brought about by debilitating chronic illnesses.
+A patient advocate and health policy attorney, Erin offers a unique patient perspective in this letter to the organizers of the annual Medicine X conference at Stanford University.
+After writing her letter, she was subsequently invited to speak at Medicine X 2014.
+(Although not well enough to travel to California in person after recovering from spinal surgery, she was thrilled when Medicine X organizers offered to put together an edited recording of her presentation to be shown to both live and online audiences on September 5th, 2014.
 You can watch it here.

 “Dear Medicine X Conference organizers,